 The lesser the ISO, the lower the image noise.
 The higher shutter speed will even allow you to capture the image handheld.

 5. Good Prime Lens to Own

 If your budget is low and you desperately want a prime lens, then the nifty fifty lens is the right one for you.

 Don’t think that it is a lousy quality lens since it is coming at a low price.
 It is one of the best glasses you can own as a photographer.
 It is equally suited for hobbyists too.

 6. Helps to Improve Photography Skills

 The maximum aperture of f/1.8 offered by the nifty fifty lens is perfect for portraits.
 But, if you don’t have the correct photography technique, then you won’t be able to get the required things in focus.

 Always make sure that you hold the lens face and camera system parallel to the subject you want to focus on.

 If you position it at an angle, then the focal plane shifts to that angle, especially at a lower f-number.
 So, you will definitely make some mistakes initially when you start using this lens.

 These photography mistakes are actually good for you, provided you learn from them.
-Thus, it helps to improve your photography skills.
+It helps to improve your photography skills.

 7. Capture Macro Shots

 You can get a cheap lens reversal ring for $10 and connect the 50mm lens to your DSLR camera in the opposite way, to convert it into a macro lens.

-Here, you will not be able to use the autofocus option, you will have to depend on manual focus for focusing on the macro subject.
+Here, you will not be able to use the autofocus option, you will have to depend on manual focus for focusing on the subject.

 But, you are getting a macro lens feature for just $10.
-Just make sure that the thread size of the reversal ring matches with the Nifty fifty lens thread size.
+Just make sure that the thread size of the reversal ring matches the nifty fifty lens thread size.